- Programs & Services

 In 1971 the country was in turmoil.
-The turbulent 1960s resulted in drug use almost considered mainstream.
+The turbulent 1960s resulted in drug use that was considered almost mainstream.
 We were in the middle of an unpopular war and worse, many of the young men who fought that war came back from Vietnam with heroin habits.
 Heroin was no longer relegated to the ghettos of inner-cities, and because the new crop of addicts were young men who fought for our freedom—many of whom didn’t fit the old addict stereotype—America began to pay attention to the addiction problem.
 Substance abuse treatment was largely limited to 12 Step programs, Methadone treatment and commitments to what amounted to minimum security prisons with group therapy.

 Veterans in Minnesota were sent to the V.A.
 Medical Center for traditional treatment.
 Recognizing that those returning from overseas needed more, three young people opened up a sober house with counseling sessions to provide support.
 In September of that year, the sober house evolved into a full-fledged treatment program, Eden House, serving 24 men.
 Employing a combination of traditional therapy, behavior modification, Rational Emotive Therapy, psychodrama and other innovated treatments, the program was seen as a viable alternative.

 As time went by, many returning veterans, unable to secure heroin with the ease they did overseas, turned to criminal activity to support their habits and began to look more and more like the criminal addict stereotype.
 In 1972, Eden House received the first Minnesota inmate paroled directly to treatment and quickly became the program for “throw away people,” those with criminal behavior and addiction.

 Building on the early success, Eden House received a rapid expansion grant in 1974, and quickly grew from a 24 bed program serving men to a 71 bed residential program serving men and women, a 40-person outpatient program and a 20-person program for youth, serving primarily Native American kids.
 Rapid expansion can be difficult, and the growing pains of moving too fast proved to be a valuable lesson.
 Through conflict comes innovation and ultimately Eden downsized to residential programs serving 35 men and 15 women, 20 out-patient men and 20 outpatient women.